jr419/BRIDGE/docs/api-reference/bridge-pipeline.md

 - `P_k` determines the optimal block structure across classes.
 - Predictions are hard; there is no softmax temperature and no partial add/remove probabilities.
-- The `do_hp` parameter enables high-pass filters, which can be beneficial for heterophilic graphs.